mindspore-lab/mindone/examples/stable_diffusion_v2/lora_finetune.md

 - start_learning_rate and end_learning_rate: the initial and end learning rates for training.
 - epochs: the number of epochs for training.
 - use_ema: whether use EMA for model smoothing
-> Note that the default learning rate for LoRA is 1e-4, whichis larger that vanilla finetuning (~1e-5).
+> Note that the default learning rate for LoRA is 1e-4, which is larger that vanilla finetuning (~1e-5).

 For more argument illustration, please run `python train_text_to_image.py -h`.